 and the actual reality.
 Mankind settled far too long for a surface view of

-things, we were then thrilled with a microscopic view, and have only now
+things, we were then thrilled with a microscopic view, and we have only now

-come upon virtual reality in the face of the actual level of reality which we now
+come upon virtual reality in the face of the actual level of reality which

-hope for are virtual depictions.
+ever hope for are virtual depictions.
 For the life of the spirit is far

 beyond our grasp.
-And consequently G-dliness (which can only be described as
+Consequently, G-dliness (which can only be described as

 "meta-spirituality”) is hopelessly further yet beyond us.